 The most choices, however, are in the mid-range area of €30 – 100, so if you search on Trivago that’s where you’ll see the most for the popular coastal spots.
 If you sort by price though and don’t mind a “serviced apartment” instead of a hotel with lots of facilities, you can usually find something between €18 and €30 double.
 In Herceg Novi alone there are 550 places to stay listed on Trivago, probably another 100 or more that just have a sign up out front.
 Here’s where my bike tour group stayed there, Hotel Xanadu listed on Booking.com for US$86 per night:

-As with food, when you get into the interior, prices drop quite a bit.
+As with food, when you get into the interior, travel prices in Montenegro drop quite a bit.
 In Niksik the top-rated hotel (4 stars) goes for less than €50 per night double, with free breakfast.
 There are several under €15.

 In tourist parts of Montenegro, traveling alone is going to cost you.
 Hostel dorm beds in Kotor or Herceg Novi cost as much as a guesthouse room, so if you can travel with someone else, your lodging costs will likely drop by half.
 In other areas you can expect to pay €10 – €15 for a dorm bed, which is more bearable.